JaeWong91/MyMovie/README.md

 - All Movie information were obtained from [IMDB](https://www.imdb.com/?ref_=nv_home), arguably the most popular movie website.
 - The Home page background image was taken from by a user named "Felix Mooneeram" on [unsplash.com](https://unsplash.com/s/photos/movie).

+### Acknowledgements
+- I would like to thenk the student tutor support team for their help throughout the project.
+- I would also like to thank my mentor Spencer Barriball for his guidance and checking my code.
+- My friends and family for testing the website themselves and providing feedback.